jwilsson/domtokenlist/README.md

 A super strict polyfill for [DOMTokenList](http://dom.spec.whatwg.org/#interface-domtokenlist).

 ## Todo
-* Support for classList
+* Support for classList.
-* Support for relList
+* Support for relList.
-* Implement everything in the spec.